 The Case of the Disappearing Dye-r

-It was a long time ago and my hair was supposed to be a sort of ash blond.
-Then my regular colorist died.
+Then my regular colorist had a heart attack and died.
 He wasn’t very old and we were all shocked.

 But the salon had its heart in the right place.